ngjstn/portfolio/README.md

 You essentially need to create a `DNS TXT` record under a name that looks something like `_acme-challenge.exampledomain.com`, with the value of the random string that was generated.

-After validating the DNS record with your provider, certbot should have generated a few files, noteably the certifate and private key, which need to be uploaded to your web host provider.
+After validating the DNS record with your provider, certbot should have generated a few files, noteably the certificate and private key, which need to be uploaded to your web host provider.